 Flat filters should be replaced monthly, while pleated filters should last about three months.
-You could also buy a washable filter that will work for about 10 years.
 If you have children or pets, you may have to put in a new filter more frequently.

 To make the procedure go more quickly down the road, use a permanent pen on your furnace exterior or ductwork to show the airflow direction and filter size.